 The Vennel

-The Vennel provides one of my other favourite spots to photograph the Castle.
+Another top Edinburgh photography location is the Vennel.
+This location is one of my other favourite spots to photograph Edinburgh Castle.
 When you get the right lighting and weather conditions, then photos from here just work perfectly!
-Some of my favourite photos Iโve taken of Edinburgh have been from here.
-Perhaps a lesser known view of the Castle, the small path that connects the Grassmarket to Lauriston Place is a superb spot for photography.
-However, with the popularity of Instagram this spot is maybe not as quiet as it once was!
+Some of my favourite photos I’ve taken of Edinburgh have been from the Vennel.
+While a less well-known view of the Castle, the small path that connects the Grassmarket to Lauriston Place is a superb spot for photography.
+If I was a tourist visiting Edinburgh I would hate to miss this view.

 The Bridges